 What is Direct Hair Implantation?

-Direct Hair Implantation (DHI) is one of the most popular hair restoration treatments, alongside Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE).
+Direct Hair Implantation is one of the most popular hair restoration treatments, alongside Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE).

 Before we dive into DHI, let’s be clear on how FUT and FUE work first:

 - FUT: The surgeon removes a strip of skin from the back of the scalp and extracts its hair follicles.

 - FUE: This method involves extracting follicles directly from the back and sides of the scalp.